Reporting on your goals and progress

 When you set up a goal, you are probably pretty committed to achieving it.
 And RescueTime makes it very easy to track your progress.
 But not only that, it provides you with rich insights that help you understand how you reached your goal.
 Or in the case you did not, what changes you can make to your day to achieve it.

-The all-day view shows you a list of all the goals you have set up, along with the total for the day allocated towards the goal.
+The all- day view shows you a list of all the goals you have set up, along with the total for the day allocated towards the goal.
+You can access this by going to Reports > Goals.

 By clicking the full report icon, on the upper right corner of your goal, you can see a bar graph showing the progress of the goal throughout the day.
-On the graph, you'll see a small green banner indicating when you exactly met your goal.
-Along with a list of all the activities that counted towards that goal, broken down by the time of the day.
+On the graph, you'll see a small pie chart indicating how much of your goal you have met along with a list of all the activities counted towards that goal, broken down by the time of the day.

 The trend sparkline provides a two week rolling average of your time data logged for the goal.
 For each day in the report, we average the time dating back two weeks from that day.
 You can easily see your daily average trending for the goal.
 Is it trending upwards, downwards or remains steady?